Employment Law Changes for Independent Schools: 18-Month Timeline

 Steps Schools Can Take to Prepare:

-• Be aware of the impact this will have on anyone using SSP after this date.
+• Be aware of the impact this will have on anyone using SSP after this date and sickness costs.

 Nature of Change: